RiteshTiwari554/Todo/README.md

-# Build TODO App with Redux and React JS
 # React- Redux To-Do List

 This is a simple To-Do List web application built using React.
 It allows users to add tasks, mark them as complete, and delete them.